linux-integrity/ima-doc/ima-configuration.rst

 This string specifies the file data hash algorithm for measurement, appraisal, and audit.
 It is overridden by the :ref:`boot-command-line-arguments` :ref:`ima-hash` specifier.
-Both can be overridden by the file signature algorithm.
+Both can be overridden by the hash used for the file signature algorithm.

 Supported values are: